alchandia/cdktf-aws/README.md

 pipenv sync
 ```

-Generate CDK for Terraform constructs for Terraform providers and modules used in the project.
+Generate CDK constructs for Terraform providers and modules used in the project.

 ```bash
 # this command take several minutes to finish
 cdktf get
 ```

+***TODO***: use [prebuilt provider](https://www.terraform.io/cdktf/concepts/providers) to short development time

 You can now edit the python files if you want to modify any code.